Kunlong1994/lab3/Alt-Lab-2.-DIY-Arduino.md

 This is an experimental lab where you will make your own Arduino.
 It has never been tried before!
 Please help to build out the activity.

+## Pre-Lab
+Email Ilan Mandel (im334@cornell.edu) a game plan including:
+- The board you are hoping to modify
+- The additions you are hoping to add
+- The software (listed below) you intend on using

 ## In The Report
 For the report, make a copy of this wiki page for your own repository, and then delete everything but the headers and the sections between the **stars**.
 Write the answers to the questions under the starred sentences.
 Include snippets of code that explain what you did.